 Always consult your doctor or pharmacist before taking sulfamethoxazole.
 If your condition does not improve or becomes worse, then call your doctor.

-Driving or operating machinery is okay only if you are sure about how you might react to it, because sulfamethoxazole may cause weakness, dizziness and headache.
+Driving or operating machinery is okay if you are aware how you might react to it.

 Do NOT use sulfamethoxazole if:

 - You are allergic to any ingredient in sulfamethoxazole;